Texas Water Bank

 - The Texas Water Bank and Texas Water Trust

-For additional information on surface water availability, water rights and permitting see the Texas Commission on Environmental Quality (TCEQ) web page on Surface Water Availability Modeling (WAM) related to Surface Water Rights and Permitting.
+For additional information on surface water availability, water rights and permitting see the TCEQ web page on Surface Water Availability Modeling (WAM) related to Surface Water Rights and Permitting.